Chinese Astrology, Constellation, and Astronomy — Three Enclosures, Four Symbols, Twenty-eight Lunar Mansions

 Meanwhile, since the moon moves to a different mansion every day, every person's birthday corresponds to one of the Twenty-eight Lunar Mansions that tells one's personality, destiny, love life, suited careers, and relationship with others.

-Purple Forbidden Enclosure in Chinese Astrology
+Purple Forbidden Enclosure or Ziwei

-If all stars are bright, it represents a stable, wealthy society that the emperor and officials are doing great jobs.
+If all stars are bright, it represents a stable, wealthy society in that the emperor and officials are doing great jobs.

 Meteor indicates the upcoming departure of the corresponding person.